You Gotta Know These Egyptian Deities

 - Thoth: Serving the gods as the supreme scribe, the ibis-headed Thoth was known as the “tongue of Ptah” for his knowledge of hieroglyphics, and as the “Heart of Re” for his creative powers.
 His knowledge of science and calculation made him the creator of the calendar, and his symbol was the moon due to his knowledge of how to calculate its path.
 His knowledge of magic led to his association with the Greek Hermes.
 Thoth was consulted by Isis when attempting to resurrect Osiris, and was again consulted when the young Horus was stung by a scorpion.

 - Ptah: Principal god of the city of Memphis, he was portrayed as a mummy, or wearing the beard of the gods on his chin.
 His godhood was achieved by himself, much like his creation power, done merely by act of will.
 A patron of craftsmen, he also was seen as a healer, in the form of a dwarf.
-In the death trilogy (Anubis, Osiris, Ptah), he was seen as the god of embalming.
+He was seen as the god of embalming.
 His wife was the cat-headed Sekhmet, and his son was the lotus god Nefertem.

 - Anubis: Son of Osiris and Nepthys, and god of embalming to the Egyptians, he was typically pictured with the head of a jackal.
 He also served as the god of the desert and the watcher of the tombs.
 He also served to introduce the dead to the afterlife, and as their judge.
 To decide the fate of the dead, Anubis would weigh the heart of the dead against the feather of truth.
 Anubis is sometimes identified with Hermes or Mercury.